CordetG/chomp/README.md

 :exclamation: Description referenced from the Canvas assignment page.

-Chomp is a strategy-game played by two players whose main goal is to get the opposing player to eat the *poisoned* chocolate square located in the top-left at location (0,0).
+Chomp is a strategy-game played by two players whose main goal is to get the opposing player to eat the *poisoned* chocolate square located in the top-left at location (0,0) -- or (a, 1) in my design.
 The process involves leaving no other option for the other player.

 Using a recursive algorithm to play the game, This Chomp crate implements an AI agent that plays against a human player.